neosyon/SimpTextAlign/README.md

 This project includes several lexical and semantic  **text similarity methods** and **alignment strategies** for the **simplified text alignment** task.
 It is also able to align at different levels: paragraph, sentence, and sentence with paragraph pre-alignment.

-The lexical similarity strategy uses a character *n*-gram representation of text (CNG) [1], combined with the log TF-IDF weighting and cosine similarity .
-The

-**_TO DO_** describe alignment and similarity lexical (language-independent) and semantic (word embedding collection-dependent) strategies joint with alignment level.
+The **lexical similarity strategy** implements the Character *N*-Gram (**CNG**) [1] similarity for text, combined with the log TF-IDF weighting and cosine similarity for the comparison.
+Since this approach do **not uses any language-specific resource**, it works for any language.
+There are two possible semantic similarity strategies.
+The first one, **WAVG**, is based on representing each text by averaging its word embeddings, with cosine similarity for the comparison.
+The second approach implements the Continuous Word Alignment-based Similarity Analysis (**CWASA**) method [2] based on the use of directed edge word embedding alignments.
+These two **embedding-based approaches require the corresponding embedding collection** as input.

 # How to use